haoyehaoye/website/docs/concepts/storage/persistent-volumes.md

 A `PersistentVolume` (PV) is a piece of storage in the cluster that has been provisioned by an administrator.
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual pod that uses the PV.
 This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.

-A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
-It is similar to a pod.
+A `PersistentVolumeClaim` (PVC) is a request for storage by a user. <span style="color:red"> It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
-Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only).
+Claims can request specific size and access modes (e.g., can be mounted once read/write or many times read-only). </span>

 While `PersistentVolumeClaims` allow a user to consume abstract storage resources, it is common that users need `PersistentVolumes` with varying